Jack-Stoetzel/COSC330/Lab1/README.md

 # Lab 1

-## Objective
+## Task 1: Hello & Goodbye

-1. Make an app that uses a button to change text from 'Hello' to 'Goodbye'.
+Make an app that uses a button to change text from 'Hello' to 'Goodbye'.

+## Task 2: Button Counter
-2. Make an app that uses a button to increase a counter everytime the button is clicked.
+Make an app that uses a button to increase a counter everytime the button is clicked.
 Start the button at 0.

-##### Both apps written in Java and developed in Android Studio.
+##### All apps written in Java and developed using Android Studio.